Jcirona/tic-tac-toe/README.md

 My approach to my plan

 ## Cool tech used to add extra features

-stock photos
-custom fonts
-added sounds to webpage
+added sounds to webpage -> added custom made sound effects for clicks

 ## lesssons you learnt
 importance of planning